damontic/fsnotifier/README.md

     	Mandatory list of directories to watch separated by ',' (shorthand) -directories string
-    	Mandatory list of directories to watch separated by ','
+    	Mandatory list of directories to watch separated by ',' -e string
+    	List of directories to exclude separated by ',' Exclusion is executed when directory to be added starts with the excluded name, it doesnt have to match exactly. (shorthand)
+  -excludes string
+    	List of directories to exclude separated by ',' Exclusion is executed when directory to be added starts with the excluded name, it doesnt have to match exactly.
 ```